chainbound/fiber-docs/docs/3-usage/1-api-interface.md

 ## Endpoint
 --------
+- The service supports the same API interface as the [Flashbots RPC](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint), with additional features which are defined below.
-- The Echo API entrypoint is `https://echo.chainbound.io`.
+- The Echo API entrypoint is `http://echo-staging-rpc.chainbound.io/`.
 All requests to the API must be made over HTTPS.
-- The service supports the same API interface as the [Flashbots RPC](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint), with a few additional features which are defined below.
+#### Authentication

 **Echo is a drop-in replacement for any other builder API you already use via the following methods:**